 [edit] Events

-- 1885 - The National League Metropolitans franchise is sold to millionaire Erastus Wiman.
-The Metropolitan Exhibition Company receives $25,000 for the transaction.
+- 1885 - The American Association New York Metropolitans franchise is sold to millionaire Erastus Wiman.
+The Metropolitan Exhibition Company, property of John B. Day, who is also the owner of the New York Giants, receives $25,000 for the transaction.

 - 1886 - The St. Louis Maroons trade 1B Alex McKinnon to Pittsburgh for 1B Otto Schomberg and $400.